dchowitz/slire/README.md

 - A helper for optimistic concurrency in MongoDB

 DB-agnostic API extensions:
-- more expressive filters (always a "Gratwanderung")
+- filters beyond exact‑equality (a tightrope walk between power and minimalism)
 - bulk updates
-- exists
+- existence checks

 Exploratory backends (no ETA):
 - PostgreSQL (document‑ish JSONB mapping and/or table‑centric repo)